_

 Tom pouted his lips, "ok but you gotta admit that I'd try and he wouldn't expect it."

 "I'll give you that one," James smirked.
-"That doesn't mean you'll kick.. my a**."
+"That doesn't mean you'll kick... my ass."
 B'Elanna laughed again.

 "Oh come on, what about the size difference.
 Surely that'll help me a little," Tom muttered.